 Related: Tips on Motorbike Taxi in Vietnam

-To know which website is faked and which is not, you should ask your friends or relatives who has visited Vietnam for some advises.
-Travel companies that are frequently recommended by famous travel bloggers or mentioned in travel guide (like Lonely Planet or Tripadvisor) are reliable ones.
+To know which website is faked and which is not, you should ask your friends or relatives who have visited Vietnam for some advice.
+Travel companies that are frequently recommended by famous travel bloggers or mentioned in a travel guide (like Lonely Planet or Tripadvisor) are reliable ones.
 About visa agent, check out their Term and Condition, Testimonial and About Us to find any statement on their reliability and legal operation.
-You can call them directly to ask about their policy in case you have any problem with approval letter.
-You should look up to the recommendations of other travelers who also have used visa on arrival to enter Vietnam.
+You can call them directly to ask about their policy in case you have any problem with an approval letter.
+You should look up to the recommendations of other travellers who also have used visa on arrival to enter Vietnam.

-Taxi: in Vietnam, illegal taxi is a real concern to many foreign travelers.
-Many travelers catch taxi right at the airport to go to city center.
+Taxi: in Vietnam, illegal taxi is a real concern to many foreign travellers.
+Many travellers catch a taxi right at the airport to go to the city centre.
 By the outside, there is no way to differentiate them with the legal brands for foreign tourists.
 One of the most common tricks of them is using the modified meter that runs much faster than the normal one.
-By this way they can inflate the price and get away with it if the tourists are not aware.
+By this way, they can inflate the price and get away with it if the tourists are not aware.
 The legal taxi drivers have their own tricks.
-They use unmodified meters but maximize the price by going in circle or the longer path.
+They use unmodified meters but maximize the price by going in a circle or the longer path.
 This is pretty annoying and time-consuming.
-Sometimes Vietnamese taxi drivers would aggressively try to get you pay some dollars more arrived at the destination and call it as “tip”.
-Another trick that they rarely use is short-change which means they quotes the price in one currency and give you less than the correct amount in another.
+Sometimes Vietnamese taxi drivers would aggressively try to get you to pay some dollars more arrived at the destination and call it “tip”.
+Another trick that they rarely use is short-changing which means they quote the price in one currency and give you less than the correct amount in another.
 By the time you’ve done the math and realized the trick, the taxi driver is long gone.
 A very bad case that can happen is when the driver drops you at a strange hotel that isn’t the hotel you have booked.
 This can be explained that the driver and the hotel owner have linked together to trick you.

 To avoid all of these things, you have to:

-- You probably should know your path or know the price in advance by confirm the distance (km) with them
+- You probably should know your path or know the price in advance by confirming the distance (km) with them

 - Knowing where you are going is very important and at the same time showing the driver that you are not an easy target